dkhmora/generation-labs-dashboard/README.md

 This repository contains my submission for the front end engineering take-home task assigned by Generation Labs.
 The goal of this task is to implement a front-end page based on a provided Figma design using either Vue.js or React framework.

+View the live implementation of the project at https://dkhmora.github.io/generation-labs-dashboard/.

 ## Task Requirements

 - **Framework:** Implement the front-end page using Vue.js or React.